sjagoori/progressive-web-apps-2021/README.md

 # Read-it
-*Read-it is a Reddit PWA that displays hot posts of gives subreddit while focussing on performance*
+*Read-it is a Reddit PWA that displays hot posts of a (given) subreddit while focussing on web performance*

 ![](./assets/overview.png)
 ![](./assets/sub.png)